Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/04_execution.md

 1. The version of Nextflow that was executed
 2. The script and version names
 3. The executor used (in the above case: local)
-4. The first process is executed once, which means there is one task.
+4. **The process is executed once, which means there is one task**.
 The line starts with a unique hexadecimal value, and ends with the task completion information

-Currently it is not obvious where our `output.txt` file has been written to.
+**Currently it is not obvious where our `output.txt` file has been written to.**

-## Understanding the task directories
+## Understanding the work and task directories

 When a task is created, Nextflow stages the task input files, script, and other helper files into the task directory.
 The task writes any output files to this directory during its execution, and Nextflow uses these output files for downstream tasks and/or publishing.

 These directories do not share a writable state, and any required files or information must be passed through channels (this will be important later).

-!!!note

-    You can execute `tree work` to view the work directory structure.

 !!! warning

     The work directory might not have the same hash as the one shown above.

+Let's inspect the work directory.

+!!!question "Exercises"

+    1. In the terminal, run `ls` to view the files in the directory.

+        ???
+Solution

+            ```bash title="Terminal"
+            ls
+            ```
+            ```console title="Output"
+            hello-world.nf  output.txt  work
+            ```

+            Running our `hello-world.nf` pipeline created a new directory called `work`.
+            Note that `output.txt` was not from the pipeline we just ran, but from the exercises from lesson 1.2.

+    2. Inspect the `work` directory by running `tree -a work` in the terminal.

+        ???
+Solution

+            `tree` shows you the file and directory structure of `work`.
+The `-a` flag includes hidden files (files that start with a `.`).

+            ```bash title="Terminal"
+            tree -a work
+            ```
+            ```console title="Output"
+            work/
+            └── 4e
+                └── 6ba9138vhsbcbsc83bcka
+                    ├── .command.begin
+                    ├── .command.err
+                    ├── .command.log
+                    ├── .command.out
+                    ├── .command.run
+                    ├── .command.sh
+                    ├── .exitcode
+                    └── output.txt
+            ```

 A series of files **log** files and any outputs are created by each task in the work directory: